khushaljethava/khushaljethava.github.io/_posts/2026-04-08-Python-Data-Visualization-Matplotlib-Seaborn.md

 ## Dashboard-Style Visualization

 Combine multiple charts into a cohesive dashboard.
 This technique is especially useful for presenting [fraud detection model evaluations](/posts/Fraud-Detection-with-Machine-Learning-Python/) where ROC curves, confusion matrices, and feature importance plots need to appear together.

+When I built monitoring dashboards for production ML systems at Codiste, I learned to always include a "data freshness" indicator alongside model metrics.
+Stakeholders would sometimes panic over a dip in a chart that was actually caused by stale data rather than a real performance issue.
+A simple timestamp showing when data was last updated saved us countless false alarm meetings.

 ```python
 import matplotlib.pyplot as plt